Learn more about the Master of Social Work.

 Internship:

-Two internships are required in the form of a field practicum, which is an essential part of Social Work studies and is deliberately linked in an integral way with classroom learning.
+Two internships are required in the form of a practicum, which is an essential part of Social Work studies and is deliberately linked in an integral way with classroom learning.
 The practicum occurs concurrently with Social Work practice courses or can be taken as a block placement in the Summer sessions.
-(At this time, block placements are available only to campus-based students, not online students.)
-In order to ensure a quality learning experience for students, the Office of Field Education is responsible for working with students to arrange and oversee field practica.
-Students employed in social service settings may undertake their practica at their place of employment, but field placement activities must be substantially different than job duties.
+(At this time, block placements are available only to campus-based students, not online students.
+Additionally, employment-based placements are not eligible for the Summer Block schedule.)
+In order to ensure a quality learning experience for students, the Practicum Office is responsible for working with students to arrange and oversee practica.
+Students employed in social service settings may undertake their practicum at their place of employment, but field placement activities must be substantially different than job duties.
 Because of accreditation and MSW curriculum requirements, students must have appropriate learning experiences and supervision; therefore, they should plan on allocating at least one full day during the regular work week to the practica.

 Contacts